“Education,” said George Washington Carver, “is the key to unlock the golden door of freedom.”

 I looked forward to sitting down to a heap of steaming pad thai and plates of sautéed morning glory greens, a Thai dish I’d come to love.
 Reaching the table, however, I discovered an addition to the menu—a plate of crispy-fried crickets.

-It turns out that while I was touring Jasper Kids’ grounds and dorms, hanging out in the kitchen and conversing with the staff, Noot, my host, had sent the kids out to catch crickets for dinner.
+It turns out that while I was touring Jasper Kids’ grounds and dorms, hanging out in the kitchen and conversing with the staff, my friend had sent the kids out to catch crickets for dinner.

 At this juncture I was thinking critically (very!), not particularly eager to explore this new opportunity, and unsure how the discovery of this cuisine would fit into my world.
 But I forged ahead and took a bite.
 Not bad.
 In fact, quite good.
 A little like a crispy-fried chicken tender minus the antenna.